KidPudel/flutter-starter-kit/concepts-android-vs-flutter.md

 3. `Intent` (Android) vs `Navigator` (Flutter) - Both are used to navigate between screens in an app.
 An Intent is used to start a new Activity, while a Navigator is used to push and pop Routes in the app's navigation stack.

 4. `XML` layout files (Android) vs `Build Methods` (Flutter) - Both are used to define the UI of a screen.
-In Android, the layout is defined using XML, while in Flutter, the layout is defined using a build method in a StatefulWidget or StatelessWidget.
+In Android, the layout is defined using `XML`, while in Flutter, the layout is defined using a build method in a `StatefulWidget` or `StatelessWidget`.

 5. `RecyclerView` (Android) vs `ListView` (Flutter) - Both are used to display a list of items in a scrollable view.
 A RecyclerView is a more flexible and powerful version of the ListView, but the basic idea is the same.